-Hero found out she was affected from the gender wage gap from her platonic male warrior friend, Guyfrind who told her that the King of Disproportia was paying her 80 shillings for every rupee Guyfrind made, even though she was an objectively better monster slayer.
+Hero found out she was affected by the gender wage gap from her platonic male warrior friend, Guyfrind who told her that the King of Disproportia was paying her 80 shillings for every rupee Guyfrind made— even though she was an objectively better monster slayer.

+Thus begina Hero’s epic quest across the treacherous landscapes of Disproportia to get the raise she deserves.
 Below is a rendering of an inspirational character Hero encounters early in the game.
-Her name was Chieftain Rhonda Feinstein, a shaman of woman’s studies, in the traditional outfit worn by her desert tribe of progressive female warrior scholars.
+Her name is Chieftain Rhonda Feinstein, a shaman of woman’s studies.
+She wears the traditional outfit worn by her desert tribe of progressive female warrior scholars.

 Gender Wages of War would have featured companions, useful in combat and for carrying extra gear, like armor or menstrual pads.
-I was in the early stages of building a menstrual cycle survival mechanic before I shelved the game.
-Six pieces of wild cotton and an abalone shell could be crafted into a menstrual pad.
-Not wearing one could attract ferocious beasts.
+My favorite companion was a mercenary named Goodman.

 He was a strikingly handsome, chivalrous former knight who so believed in Hero’s quest for respect and agency that he insisted she take him along to help, no matter how many times she said: “No, I got it.”
 His only flaw was that he cared too much.
 Physical similarities between myself and Goodman are purely coincidental.